Back to School Welcome Ideas

 Time moves so quickly and before we know it, we are once more heading towards open day and orientation day season.
 To help you get organised, we’ve put a Back to School series together.
 Packed full of ideas and inspiration, it will not only help you to welcome new families to your school, but also to get them to join your volunteer ranks.

-All of this, as well as heaps more, information has been incorporated into our ‘Back To School: For Grown Ups’ eBook that is one of the free resources.
+All of this, as well as heaps more, information has been incorporated into our ‘Back To School: For Grown Ups’ eBook below:

 Open and Orientation Days